deceasedvector/portfolio/docs/writing-samples/product-announcement.md

     * **Company**: Eventus
     * **Published**: In internal Zendesk Help Center

 Validus' **Order Book Replay** gives you the ability to watch the market action of an account by playing back a previous trading session using an interactive timeline.
-You can see how an account's activity relates to market depth and midmarket price.
+You can see how an account's activity relates to market depth and mid-market price.

 **Order Book Replay** lets you see market depth, along with certain alerts to determine if the market is being manipulated.